So, you just had a c-section and are in recovery thinking what in the world?!!!

 C-section recovery pain timeline can be different for every woman depending on each circumstance.
 One thing is for certain, the more rest you are able to get, the quicker you’ll recover!

-Your doctor may prescribe you something stronger for your pain but if you don’t want to take something that makes you sleepy (or you may be breastfeeding) then just stick with the motrin.
-It helps tremendously with the pain and you can tell once it wears off that you need more!
+Your doctor may prescribe you something stronger for your pain but if you don’t want to take something that makes you sleepy (or you may be breastfeeding) then just stick with the Motrin.
+It helps a great deal with the pain and you can tell once it wears off that you need more!

 What to wear after a c-section in the hospital?